darklorddad/Swinburne-COS40005-CTPA-F.L.O.R.E.N.C.E./Documents/COS40005-EAT40005-Team-and-Project-Plan-V1.md

     *   **Reporting:** All bugs and defects must be reported as a **GitHub Issue** using a standardized bug report template.
     *   **Tracking:** Each bug will be labelled, assigned a priority (Critical, High, Medium, Low), and assigned to a team member.
     *   **Resolution:** A bug is considered resolved only after a fix has been committed, merged, and the fix has been verified by the original reporter or another team member.

-By adhering to this comprehensive plan, the team is well-positioned to navigate the complexities of the project and deliver a successful, high-impact prototype that meets the client's vision and exceeds academic expectations.